This article explains how to create a fixed-date maintenance plan, set its frequency, and configure automatic task generation.

 Start Date of the Maintenance Plan

-The application defaults to the current date and time, but you can choose a different date and time in the future.
+By default, the application proposes the current date and time, but you can choose a later date.

 Validation

-If everything is correct, simply click the button to create the plan at the bottom of the page.
+If everything is correct, click Create a maintenance plan at the bottom of the page.
 A confirmation message will appear.

-Once created, the maintenance plan is displayed with the following information:
+Once created, the plan displays the following information:

 -